-- The Aperture service redirects you to Cisco identity broker to authorize access so that you can enter the email address and password for the Administrator account you want the Aperture service to use when connecting to the Webex Teams app.
+- SaaS Security API redirects you to Cisco identity broker to authorize access so that you can enter the email address and password for the Administrator account you want to use when connecting to the Webex Teams application.

-- Create a bot on the Webex Developer portal (https://developer.webex.com/) using your administrator credentials, and copy the access token.
+- Create a bot on the Webex developer portal using your administrator credentials, and copy the access token.

 - Paste the access token on the app, and save your changes.